Last updated on March 4th, 2022

 Gerber Truss Multi-Tool

 The Gerber Truss model multi-tool offers a large variety of tools for a great value when you compare what you get for the price when compared to its competitors.
 If you are like me, your gear is going to take a beating and the Gerber Truss model is built with this in mind.
-The durable stainless-steel design makes it a great fit for saltwater and high moisture environments.
+The durable stainless-steel design makes it one of the best fishing multi tools for saltwater and high moisture environments.

 One thing that we love about Gerber is their locking mechanism that is featured for the tools which secure the knife in place when open making it safe to use.
 The tools that are included in this tool are spring-loaded pliers, awl, flathead driver, wire stripper, file, and a ruler.
 The sheath itself can mount vertically or horizontally on your belt for further customization for comfort and low profile.